 Please ensure to include your social security number or case number and name on the payment.

-Why do payments I make through the phone system or online not post to my account
+Why do payments I make through the phone system or online not post

 If a payment is made, for example, on Monday, MiSDU receives the payment within 48 hours.

 A payment initiated on Monday would be received on Wednesday.
 It would post to your account and disburse on Thursday.

 Typically, payments are disbursed on the third day after payment is made.
 However, if a payment is made on Friday, or the weekend, payment will not begin processing until the following Monday.
 The weekend interrupts transmission because banks do not process payments on Saturday and Sunday.

 How does a child support case get started?